dotarac/Pythonista/README.md

 This development stemmed from the necessity to import 128 python scripts at once from Github back into pythonista...

-Apple has deliberately denied Pythonista the right to use OpenIn share extension scheme (which sounds really weird as importing scripts is allowed in Continuous C#/F# IDE).
-I was left with only one solution...through a long sequence of hazardous (Ipad) selection of text, copy and paste in new pythonista scripts.
-Fortunately, Ipad app workflow as flexible enough to connect apps together and give access to OpenIn function as well as strong integration with dropbox.
+Apple has deliberately denied Pythonista the ability to use OpenIn share extension scheme (which sounds really weird as importing scripts has been recently allowed in Continuous C#/F# IDE app).
+I was left with only one solution...importing manually through a long serie of hazardous (Ipad) selection of text, copy and paste in new pythonista scripts.
+Fortunately, Ipad app workflow is flexible enough to connect apps all together and to give access to OpenIn function as well as strong integration with dropbox.

 This script automates this workflow thanks to the following steps:

 1. download from github a clone of the repository as a zip file.
 2. The cloned repository is unzipped and saved on dropbox using for instance Document5 ipad free app